-The proposed alternative includes 1) placing a conservation easement on 142 acres of freshwater marsh and cypress gum swamp on Indian Creek, 2) placing a conservation easement on 100' riparian buffer (2.85 miles), 3) removing the existing road bed along Moll's Branch to restore hydrologic connectivity to a freshwater swamp, and 4) improving water access at existing launch.
+The project includes 1) placing a conservation easement on 142 acres of freshwater marsh and cypress gum swamp on Indian Creek, 2) placing a restrictive covenant on 100' riparian buffer (42 acres), 3) removing the existing road bed along Moll's Branch to restore hydrologic connectivity to a freshwater swamp, and 4) improving water access at existing launch.
 Environmental consequences associated with Alternative 4 are summarized below (Table 5.5).
+Acreage totals for this project increased from the totals proposed in the Draft RP/EA.
+The Trustees have determined that the approximately 54 acres increase in the conservation easement area is not a substantial change relevant to environmental concerns, nor does it raise significant new circumstance or information bearing on the proposed action, or its impacts, that would warrant publishing a revised draft RP/EA for public review and comment.